vaaravind/customer-churn-analysis/README.md

 |4|Electronic check payment users|**\~45%**|
 |5|Customers with no tech support|**\~41%**|

->  The highest-risk segment consists of month-to-month customers using fiber optic service with tenure under 12 months, identified through a rule-based churn risk scoring framework as the most at-risk customer group. **60%**.
+>  The highest-risk segment consists of month-to-month customers using fiber optic service with tenure under 12 months, identified through a rule-based churn risk scoring framework as the most with an observed churn rate of approximately 60%.

 ## Rule-Based Risk Scoring Framework